-Except as allowed for the second verification of Reforestation Projects, an accredited third-party verification body must review and assess all reported data and information for a Forest Project and conduct a site visit at least once every six years.
+Except as noted below for Reforestation Projects, an accredited third-party verification body must review and assess all reported data and information for a Forest Project and conduct a site visit at least once every six years.
 Verification is also required anytime new confidence deductions and/or reversal risk ratings are established.

-For Reforestation Projects, the second verification may be deferred up to 12 years at the discretion of the Project Sponsor.
+For Reforestation Projects, the first verification (after the initial verification included in the Consistency Application) may be deferred up to 12 years at the discretion of the Project Sponsor.

-11 Glossary of Terms6
+11 Glossary of Terms